brycewray/hugo-site/content/posts/2021/07/better-notifications-preside-email-app.md

 git clone https://github.com/richwaters/PresideNotify.git PresideNotify
 ```

-7. **Open another Finder window**---remember to keep that first one open---and navigate to:\
+7. **Open another Finder window** --- remember to keep that first one open --- and navigate to:\
 `{$User}`/PresideNotify/

 8. In that folder, you'll see an item called "Preside.mmBundle," which is the MailMate bundle for PresideNotify. **Copy** it from **that** Finder window to `{$User}`/Library/Application Support/MailMate/Bundles/ in the **other** Finder window.